Chicago Zoological Society / Brookfield Zoo

 As Brookfield Zoo is open 365 days a year, Seasonal Keeper positions require the ability to work rotating shifts including weekends, holidays and evenings.
 This position also requires that you must be at least 18 years of age and have a valid driver’s license.
 This is a temporary (seasonal) position.

 Education and Pre-requisites

-Valid driver’s license required.
-Illinois residents must possess a valid Illinois license within 90 days of hire; valid out-of-state license required for out-of-state residents.
-SCUBA Certification required within one year of hire.
+• Valid driver’s license required.
+Illinois residents must possess a valid Illinois license within 90 days of hire.
+Valid out-of-state license required for out-of-state residents.

 Compensation and benefits

 The Chicago Zoological Society is an Equal Opportunity Employer/Affirmative Action Employer – Minorities / Women / Veterans / Disabled.

 If interested in being considered for this opportunity, please visit the CZS Career Center to obtain more details about the position and to apply by submitting your profile.
 Please visit our website at www.czs.org/careers.
-Please look for requisition 1853BR.
+Please look for requisition number 1321BR.